lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

     Ling:
         type: github
         account: lingtalfi
-# path to the local universe, if any, or null by default
-local_universe: null

 # whether to fetch planets with version expression "last" in the local universe or in the web
 local_universe_has_last: true